How to accelerate adoption of FDA’s Computer Software Assurance

 Determine Risk-based approach

-The next step in the CSA process is to determine a risk-based approach, focusing in on safety and quality, specifically high-risk areas that may require the most rigorous assurance effort and objective evidence, which is complete, extensive validation and ensure the high-risk features, functions, or operations reliably perform as intended.
+The next step in the Computer Software Assurance process is to determine a risk-based approach, focusing in on safety and quality, specifically high-risk areas that may require the most rigorous assurance effort and objective evidence, which is complete, extensive validation and ensure the high-risk features, functions, or operations reliably perform as intended.

 Methods and Activities

 Where CSA value shines bright is with leveraging a vendor documentation, ad-hoc testing, and automated testing; this is a risk-based, least burdensome approach.
 The biggest payoff is with medium and low risk features where little or no rigorous effort is required.
 Validation cycles are further accelerated by validation leveraging automation, iterative methodologies (e.g., Agile), along with continuous monitoring and verification.
 In other words, digitize validation and go paperless.